bytesfield/http-notifier/README.md

 ### Step 3

-Start your laravel development server : `php artisan serve` this serve the application to default `localhost:8000`
+Start your laravel development server : `php artisan serve` this serves the application to default `localhost:8000`

 When publishing a topic make sure you execute `php artisan queue:work` on your terminal to dispatch the necessary queued jobs.